 If you love making holiday or birthday cards, then your world of possibilities just grew exponentially!
 Cricuts can slice right through cardstock, leaving a clean slice that will give your crafts an even more professional look.

-This fabric works essentially just like paper, except its fabric!
+If you want to print on fabric then check this out.
+It works essentially just like paper, except its fabric!
 Create pillowcases, patches, and much more!
 No more rough edges or incorrect prints.

 Don't let anyone tell you differently; everyone loves magnets!
 Now, you can make your own with printable magnets.
 These work as excellent gifts or additions in a goodie bag.